ethberry/nestjs-packages/README.md

 # Common Packages

-Welcome to the world of common utils :)
+Welcome to the world of common utils and half-assed modules :)